 Selected topics concerning the intersection of literature and culture in medieval England in the context of current critical theory and debate.
 Topics vary, including selected topics, genres, and cultural issues of Anglo-Saxon and Late Medieval English Literatures.
 May be repeated when topics vary.
-Prerequisite: ENGL 2301 or consent of instructor.
+Prerequisite: At least one ENGL course at the 2000 level or higher.